NomicFoundation/hardhat/README.md

 * Compilation
     - Add optimizer config

+* Artifacts
+    - Choose a sensible artifacts fs hierarchy and make the artifacts module work with it.

 * Flatten
     - Understand solidity_flattener and mimic it if possible
     - Make a debugging flattener a la truffle-flattener